UGI Packaging Professional Eco-Friendly Food Packaging Solutions Manufacturer

 Manufacturing Process & Production Capacity

-Production Line Structure: 4 Zones
+Production Line Structure

 disposable insulated food delivery bag handle thermal non-woven UGI Packaging manufacturing Guangzhou